coil-kt/coil/coil-video/README.md

 If a frame time isn't specified, the first frame of the video is decoded.

-And that's it!
-The `ImageLoader` will automatically detect any videos and extract their frames.
+The `ImageLoader` will automatically detect any videos and extract their frames if the request's filename/URI ends with a [valid video extension](https://developer.android.com/guide/topics/media/media-formats#video-formats).
+If it does not, you can [set the `Fetcher` explicitly](../api/coil-base/coil.request/-request-builder/fetcher/) for the request.